francisco-oli/Prism/README.md

 npx expo start
 ```

-Open `app/src/api.ts` and set `BACKEND_URL` to the address of your server.
+Set `BACKEND_URL` in `app/src/api.ts` to the address of your server.

-## Putting the Python server online (AWS)
+## Deploying the FastAPI server to AWS

-The Python server comes with a `Dockerfile`.
-To deploy it on AWS Elastic Beanstalk:
+`backend-py` includes a `Dockerfile`.
+To deploy on AWS Elastic Beanstalk:

-1. Make a zip file with `Dockerfile`, `requirements.txt` and the `app` folder.
-The `Dockerfile` must be at the top of the zip.
+1. Zip the `Dockerfile`, `requirements.txt`, and the `app` folder, with the `Dockerfile` at the top level of the zip.
-2. Create a Beanstalk app with the Docker platform and upload the zip.
+2. Create an Elastic Beanstalk application on the Docker platform and upload the zip.
-3. In the settings, add these two variables:
+3. Set these environment properties:
    - `GEMINI_API_KEY`: your Gemini key
-   - `FIREBASE_CREDENTIALS_JSON`: the full text inside your `serviceAccountKey.json`
+   - `FIREBASE_CREDENTIALS_JSON`: the full contents of `serviceAccountKey.json`
-4. Change `BACKEND_URL` in the app to your new server address.
+4. Update `BACKEND_URL` in the app to the new server address.

-Never put keys inside the zip or the Docker image.
+Do not put keys in the zip or the Docker image.

 ## Built with

-- Phone app: React Native, Expo
+- App: React Native, Expo
-- Server: FastAPI (Python) or Next.js
+- Server: FastAPI (Python), Next.js
 - Database: Firebase Firestore
-- AI: Google Gemini
+- LLM: Google Gemini